Skip to Content

 Green and swimming pool

-Open backyard putting greens are a clear popular choice when it comes to home gold practice landscaping.
-Putting it right between the surrounding edge flower bed and the hardscaped surface of the backyard makes smart use of the space.
-In this example, the putting green is also located next to the home’s swimming pool and can be seen from the house’s second floor balcony.
+Open backyard putting greens are a clear, popular choice when it comes to home golf practice landscaping.
+Placing it right between the surrounding edge flower bed and the hardscaped surface of the backyard makes smart use of the space.
+In this example, the green is also located next to the home’s swimming pool and can be seen from the house’s second floor balcony.

 Putting area with desert style landscaping